Anna-Peng/thoughts/README.md

 But there are width and height,\
 And all the depth to hearts' desire.\
 Now let go of my legs,\
-And stop kicking and squealing.\
+And stop kicking and trembling.\
 Look how I spread my wings,\
 And the world goes underneath me!